She was my pride and joy.

 Was it tempting?
 Absolutely.

 I thought long and hard about and for a split second almost gave into my previous foreign car cravings.
 Thankfully, I gave myself a well deserved “biff-slap” to the forehead and smacked myself back to reality.

 Taking that class revealed to me the flaws in my logic on buying brand new cars and prevented me from wasting money on a BMW that I really couldn't afford.

-I figure that conservatively, I was able to invest at least $400 per month (sometimes more) that I would not have been able to if I would have had a car payment.
+I figure that conservatively, I was able to invest at least $400 per month (sometimes more) I would not have been able to if I would have had a car payment.

 What Does $400 a Month Really Mean?

 Quite simply: A LOT.

 This is where it gets fun and you can see some really eye popping numbers.
 Using the Monthly Compound Interest Calculator you you see below I entered in investing $40 per month and averaging 10% a year (optimistic I know but I’m the forever optimist when it comes to the stock market) until my retirement age of 65.

 The calculator reveals I will have $2,883,185. (seen below) For those who think 10% is outrageous, an 8% return would yield $1,527,399.10.
 Still not too shabby, eh?

-Now, let’s say that instead of driving my Chevy Lumina I opted to go and splurge on a new car.
+Now, let’s say instead of driving my Chevy Lumina I opted to go and splurge on a new car.
 This would delay me investing until age 27 thus far decreasing the total to $2,081,337.26; a difference of over $800,00o.

-In case you missed that: that’s over $800,000 more in your pocket for just 3 years of early savings!
+In case you missed it: that’s over $800,000 more in your pocket for just 3 years of early savings!